-Originally published at Pregnancy Help News on May 23, 2022 and reprinted her with permission.
+This article was originally published at Pregnancy Help News on May 23, 2022 and is reprinted here with permission.

 In an effort to free up its budget in preparation for a post-Roe America, Planned Parenthood is closing down locations across the nation, a plan that could inadvertently push more women to pregnancy help centers.

 Katie Rodihan, the director of Communications for several Planned Parenthood affiliates, recently explained that the abortion giant has decided to close 10 locations to reduce costs and invest in other areas where it plans to, “make sure we’re able to reach as many patients as possible.”

 While Planned Parenthood is consolidating locations, telemedicine will be utilized as much as possible, Rodihan said, and abortion access remains a priority.

 Locations set to close at the end of May include Planned Parenthoods in Soldotna, Alaska, and four other unspecified centers in Indiana and Idaho.

 In addition, various Planned Parenthood sites in Vermont, including those located in Bennington, Hyde Park, Middlebury, and St. Albans, as well as the Planned Parenthood in Claremont, New Hampshire, will shut down on June 12, 2022.

 The closing of these abortion centers comes just months after Planned Parenthood temporarily stopped offering abortion appointments at its Alabama locations in Birmingham and Mobile due to a staffing shortage, which left only two abortion facilities in the state.